trafiklab/trafiklab.se/content/docs/using-trafiklab-data/example-solutions/voice-assistant/creating-a-fulfillment-api.md

 the Trafiklab APIs.
 Depending on which features we want to implement, there are two or three types of API requests which we will use:

-* **Station lookups**: The station name, passed as a parameter by DialogFlow, needs to be converted to an ID so we can specify which station we mean

-  when talking to other APIs.
+* **Station lookups**: The station name, passed as a parameter by DialogFlow, needs to be converted to an ID, so we can specify which station we mean when talking to other APIs.
 * **Departure boards**: A departures API gives information about the next departures from a given stop location.
 * **Routeplanning**: If you want to create an extra intent that handles routeplanning, you will need an API like this to quickly provide you with a response.